amoh-godwin/Articulae/mds/guru99/Python Decorators How to Create and Use with Examples.md

 ## Reusing a decorator on multiple functions

 Reusability is one of the reasons why decorators are important.
 But there arises a problem, how do you handle different number of parameters for different decorated functions.
-For that we use the good old python concept of *args and **kwargs.
+For that we use the good old python concept of `*args` and `**kwargs`.

-*args and **kwargs are pragmatics, you can call them whatever you want, but strictly write them with the stars.
+`*args` and `**kwargs` are pragmatics, you can call them whatever you want, but strictly write them with the stars.

-*args will pack all supplied arguments as a tuple:
+`*args` will pack all supplied arguments as a tuple:

 ```python
 def delete_files(*my_args):